-‘Harry Potter: Wizards Unite’ reaches 400K downloads, $300K in consumer spend in U.K. and U.S. – TechCrunch
+‘Harry Potter: Wizards Unite’ reaches 400K downloads, $300K in consumer spend in UK and US – TechCrunch

 In any event, the two app store intelligence firms — App Annie and Sensor Tower — both predict big numbers for the new Harry Potter title over time.

 Sensor Tower estimates the game will pull in $400 million to $500 million in revenue in its first year.
-However, the firm notes that Harry Potter isn’t as popular in Asia — a market that delivers Pokémon Go over 40% of its revenue.
+However, the firm notes that Harry Potter isn’t as popular in Asia — a market that delivers Pokémon GO over 40% of its revenue.

 App Annie, meanwhile, predicts the game will hit $100 million in consumer spend in its first 30 days.
-(Pokémon Go hit this milestone in 2 weeks.)
+(Pokémon GO hit this milestone in two weeks.)

-“Pokémon Go shattered mobile gaming records, clearing $100 million in its first two weeks and becoming the fastest game to reach $1 billion in consumer spend,” noted App Annie.
-“While we don’t expect it to surpass Pokémon Go’s launch, Harry Potter: Wizards Unite is set to clear $100 million in its first 30 days — which is no small feat.”
+“Pokémon GO shattered mobile gaming records, clearing $100 million in its first two weeks and becoming the fastest game to reach $1 billion in consumer spend,” noted App Annie.
+“While we don’t expect it to surpass Pokémon GO’s launch, Harry Potter: Wizards Unite is set to clear $100 million in its first 30 days — which is no small feat.”